 When setting your appointment, don’t just talk about when and where you will meet.
 Use the time to ask your prospects about their property.
 Ask them about their motivations for selling, and how much they’re planning to make in the endeavor.
 Most importantly, find out if they will be speaking with other agents.

-Step Three: Prepare your visuals
+Step Three: Prepare visual aids

 Save your PowerPoint deck on an iPad or Android tablet so your prospects can easily browse through it as you make your pitch.
 Having handled real estate presentations in the past, we can assure you that a portable, accessible deck will appeal to a clientele that’s always on the go.